 The Structure of the United Nations

 193 States belong to the United Nations – almost all the States in the world.
-In the United Nations, the Member States are represented by their respective governments.
-The principal organs of the United Nations, according to the Charter, are
+In the United Nations, Member States are represented by their respective governments.
+The principal organs of the United Nations, according to the United Nations Charter, are

 - General Assembly

 - Economic and Social Council

 - Trusteeship Council.

 The General Assembly (GA) is the organ of the United Nations with all-encompassing responsibility.
 In the GA, all 193 Member States have the same rights ("one country, one vote").
 As the sole plenary organ, the General Assembly assumes a special political position that makes it pivotal for all United Nations activities.

 - The First Committee (Disarmament and International Security Committee) deals with disarmament and related security questions